1983 NASCAR Winston Cup Series: Races

-Winston Cup Final Standings
+Final Points Standings

 (key) Bold – Pole position awarded by time.
 Italics – Pole position set by final practice results or 1982 Owner's points. * – Most laps led.

 Rookie of the year

 Sterling Marlin was named NASCAR Rookie of the Year.
 He beat Trevor Boys, Bobby Hillin Jr., Ronnie Hopkins, and Ken Ragan for the award.
 Of the drivers that competed for the award, only Marlin ran all 30 races.
-The closest a driver got to competing in all 30 races was Trevor Boys competing in 23 races (skipped rounds 1-6, and 8).
+The closest a driver got to competing in all 30 races was Trevor Boys competing in 23 races (skipped rounds 1–6, and 8).